Top 10 Photography Tips (Helping You Take Amazing Pictures Today!)

 7. Know how depth of field works

 Depth of Field, or, what’s in focus in your picture and what’s not.
 For example, add more depth of field to your photo to get the whole picture in pin sharp focus or use less depth of field to isolate details or tantalise the viewer by throwing the background out of focus.
-Click for more on Depth of Field
+Some DSLR’s come with a live view feature on the rear screen, some don’t.
+For a detailed explanation on this photography tip, click on Depth of Field

-Plan your Photographs – Trover is a good app for your phone that can show you other pictures people have taken in the area you are going.
-Before you get where you’re going spend time on Google Maps street view getting to know the area.
-Look for things like sun position and viewpoints!
+Plan your Photographs.
+Firstly, Trover is a good app for your phone that can show you other pictures people have taken in the area you are going.
+Before you get where you’re going, be sure to spend time on Google Maps street view getting to know the area.
+That is to say look for things like sun position and viewpoints!
+Know when the best time is to take your photo.
 For more on Planning your Photos

 10. Take your time